drovani/rovaninet-gridsome/posts/2022/2022-01-06-hsmercs-from-the-beginning.md

 This (and the rest of the posts) assume that the development environment matches the following requirements:

 - Windows 10 with WSL2: Ubuntu installed.
-- Visual Studio Code with Vetur and Prettier plugins installed.
+- Visual Studio Code with Volar, Prettier, ESLint plugins installed.
 - Using Node v16 with yarn and vite installed.

 Other environments may work, but I have no way to test it, so this is what is supported!